soudeepd/soudeepd.github.io/pages/teach.md

 * Jan 2024 to Mar 2024: PhD Term 3 - Multivariate Statistics.
 This is a core course for the PhD students in the Decision Sciences area.
 Good understanding of probability theory, statistical inference, and linear algebra serve as adequate prerequisites to this course.
 The syllabus of the course includes the study of random vectors and associated probability distributions, inference about multivariate mean and dispersion matrix, multivariate regression models and dimension reduction techniques.
 [Send an email](mailto:soudeep@iimb.ac.in) if you want more information.

-Earlier, I have taught the following courses.
+Below are courses I have taught earlier in IIM Bangalore.

 * PGP Term 1 - Decision Sciences 1.
 This course is aimed towards MBA students and is a core course in their curriculum.
 I have been teaching this course since 2020.
 See above for the course description.